 Prolactinomas can cause symptoms secondary to the hormonal effects of excess PRL and to the space-occupying effects of the tumor itself.

-The clinical features of sustained hyperprolactinemia (which vary with the duration and degree of the condition, as well as with the age and sex of the patient) are as follows[2, 6] :
+The clinical features of sustained hyperprolactinemia (which vary with the duration and degree of the condition, as well as with the age and sex of the patient) are as follows[6, 9] :

-Correlating with the size of the tumor, the space-occupying effects of prolactinoma are as follows:
+Correlating with the size of the tumor, the space-occupying effects of prolactinoma are same as any other large tumor:

 In a male presenting with symptoms of hypogonadism, measure serum testosterone or bioavailable testosterone levels.